Conteiners

 During the association with a container created manually by the user, the console sets the signature or secrecy property according to the slots of the chosen container:

-To promote the association manually, you need to use the Crypto API, but to create containers and associate them automatically, just go to the Certificates table under the Certificates option on the home screen.
+To promote the association manually, you need to use the Crypto API, but to create the containers and associate them automatically, just go to the Certificates table under the Certificates option in HSM on the home screen.